-In this article, we want to discuss about a very cool milestone you’ll see in your little one’s physical journey: standing up.
+In this article, we want to discuss a very cool milestone you’ll see in your little one’s physical journey: standing up.
 This process might take place between 9 and 14 months and is a precursor of other motor skills, such as walking, running, and jumping.
-Standing engages most of your little one’s muscles and requires impressive fine tuning in order to balance himself.
+Standing engages most of your little one’s muscles and requires impressive fine-tuning in order to balance himself.
 This is why he has to wait almost until his first birthday to get off the ground.

 Standing might seem like a simple milestone, but if you take into account that it uses most of his muscles, you’ll understand that this one achievement involves the acquisition of different sets of skills.